 “You did well to come so far, unscathed as you are.
 Please, tell me why you seek the sword.”

 Talbott stood frozen.
 His hand still gripped the sword, but the voice circled him as it spoke.
 He thought it wise not to attempt a quick escape.

 “I wish to live long enough to see this world and learn all that it would teach me,” he said.

 “A bountiful wish indeed, and one that the sword can grant with ease as long as you keep it at your side.
-However, the enchantment upon the sword does not grant without taking something in return.
+However, the enchantment upon the sword does not grant its power without taking something in return.
 What would you sacrifice for this gift?”

 Talbott had not foreseen this question.
 None of the stories mentioned a sacrifice.
 Though he was unprepared, he was wise enough to know that such a gift would require an equivalent exchange.

 “I would forsake my progeny.
 My lineage will end with me.
 Is this acceptable?”

 “It is,” the ghost voice said, hovering behind his left ear.